NAME

 Checks that the given

-. any = $maybe_object->_::safecall(method => @args)
+$objectcan perform the$role. any = $maybe_object->_::safecall(method => @args)-

 This will call the

-perform the method, so this might still raise an exception.Context is propagated correctly to the method call.
+methodonly if the$maybe_objectis a blessed object.
+We do not check that the objectcanperform the method, so this might still raise an exception.Context is propagated correctly to the method call.
 If the

-is not an object, this will simply return.
-In scalar context, this evaluates toundef
+$maybe_objectis not an object, this will simply return.
+In scalar context, this evaluates toundef, in list context this is the empty list.

 List::Util and List::MoreUtils

-$scalar = _::reduce { BLOCK } @list
+$scalar = _::reduce { BLOCK } @list-

 wrapper for

-$bool = _::any { PREDICATE } @list
+List::Util::reduce $bool = _::any { PREDICATE } @list-

 wrapper for

-$bool = _::all { PREDICATE } @list
+List::Util::any $bool = _::all { PREDICATE } @list-

 wrapper for

-$bool = _::none { PREDICATE } @list
+List::Util::all $bool = _::none { PREDICATE } @list-

 wrapper for

-$scalar = _::first { PREDICATE } @list
+List::Util::none $scalar = _::first { PREDICATE } @list-

 wrapper for

-$int = _::first_index { PREDICATE } @list
+List::MoreUtils::first_value $int = _::first_index { PREDICATE } @list-

 wrapper for

-$scalar = _::last { PREDICATE } @list
+List::MoreUtils::first_index $scalar = _::last { PREDICATE } @list-

 wrapper for

-$int = _::last_index { PREDICATE } @list
+List::MoreUtils::last_value $int = _::last_index { PREDICATE } @list-

 wrapper for

-$num = _::max @list
+List::MoreUtils::last_index $num = _::max @list$str = _::max_str @list-

 wrappers for

-, respectively. $num = _::min @list
+List::Util::maxandList::Util::maxstr, respectively. $num = _::min @list$str = _::min_str @list-

 wrappers for

-, respectively. $num = _::sum 0, @list
+List::Util::minandList::Util::minstr, respectively. $num = _::sum 0, @list-

 wrapper for

-$num = _::product @list
+List::Util::sum $num = _::product @list-

 wrapper for

-%kvlist = _::pairgrep { PREDICATE } %kvlist
+List::Util::product %kvlist = _::pairgrep { PREDICATE } %kvlist-

 wrapper for

-($k, $v) = _::pairfirst { PREDICATE } %kvlist
+List::Util::pairgrep ($k, $v) = _::pairfirst { PREDICATE } %kvlist-

 wrapper for

-%kvlist = _::pairmap { BLOCK } %kvlist
+List::Util::pairfirst %kvlist = _::pairmap { BLOCK } %kvlist-

 wrapper for

-@list = _::shuffle @list
+List::Util::pairmap @list = _::shuffle @list-

 wrapper for

-$iter = _::natatime $size, @list
+List::Util::shuffle $iter = _::natatime $size, @list-

 wrapper for

-@list = _::zip \@array1, \@array2, ...
+List::MoreUtils::natatime @list = _::zip \@array1, \@array2, ...-

 wrapper for